percona/pxb-docs/docs/xtrabackup_bin/xbk_option_reference.md

 specified for the `xtrabackup --prepare` command.

 ### --use-memory=#
-This option affects how much memory is allocated for preparing a backup with `xtrabackup --prepare`, or analyzing statistics with `xtrabackup --stats`.
-Its purpose is similar to `innodb_buffer_pool_size`.
-It does not do the same thing as the similarly named option in Oracle’s InnoDB Hot Backup tool.
-The default value is 100MB, and if you have enough available memory, 1GB to 2GB is a good recommended value.
-Multiples are supported providing the unit (e.g. 1MB, 1M, 1GB, 1G).
+This option affects how much memory is allocated and is similar to `innodb_buffer_pool_size`.
+This option is only relevant in the `--prepare` phase or when analyzing statistics with `--stats`.
+The default value is 100MB.
+The recommended value is between 1GB to 2GB.
+Multiples are supported providing the unit (for example, 1MB, 1M, 1GB, 1G).

 ### --user=USERNAME
 This option specifies the MySQL username used when connecting to the server,